shhwang1/BA_Kernel-based-Learning/README.md

 Unlike SVM, SVR is a regression problem, so the metrics must be changed.
 So, we used three metrics, R2_score, Mean Absolute Error, and Mean Absolute Percent Error, instead of using existing accuracy metrics.
 The formula for evaluation indicators is briefly shown below.
 ![image](https://user-images.githubusercontent.com/115224653/198954195-8ba6a1d9-58c0-4ebc-b90f-1ca7813035a3.png)
+___

+## Analysis
+In the fourth case of SVM, as in the case of Non-linearly Soft Margin, SVR also utilizes a non-linear kernel.
+Likewise, three kernels, 'rbf', 'poly', and 'sigmoid', were used.